sweet-research-group/sweet-research-group.github.io/projects/index.md

 {% capture text %}

 Individuals with neurological disorders often exhibit abnormal gait and poor balance due to factors such as muscle weakness, spasticity, deformities, or self-developed compensatory movements.
 Detecting and correcting these compensations in real time is critical to improving clinical outcomes, promoting natural gait, reducing overuse injuries, pain, and fall risk.
-Our group works on designing smart wearable devices equipped with customized, real-time on-device machine learning to detect compensatory movements and provide immediate feedback, enabling human-in-the-loop interaction to support continuous adaptation and improvement.
+Our group works on designing smart wearable devices equipped with customized, real-time on-device machine learning to detect compensatory movements and provide real-time feedback or stimuli, enabling human-in-the-loop interaction to support continuous adaptation and improvement.

 {% endcapture %}